CSAS DU 2023, CSAS Portal, DU Registration Starts, Check Last Date

 • Take the printout of the application form for future reference.

-To ensure a smooth and hassle-free experience while filling out the DU CSAS application form for 2023, it is recommended that candidates have the necessary documents at their disposal.
-Having these documents ready in advance can help prevent any last-minute complications or delays during the registration process.
+To ensure a smooth and hassle-free experience while filling out the DU CSAS application form for 2024, it is recommended that candidates have the necessary documents at their disposal.
+Having these documents ready in advance can help prevent any last-minute complications or delays during registration.

 • Class X mark sheet or certificate